OpenComputingLab/vce-jupyter-stacks/pandas-notebook/README.md

 Jupyter notebook environment with `pandas` support.

-Published on DockerHub as: [`ouvocl/vce-jupyter-pandas`](https://hub.docker.com/r/ouvocl/vce-jupyter-pandas)
+Published on DockerHub as: [`ouvocl/jupyter-pandas`](https://hub.docker.com/r/ouvocl/jupyter-pandas)

+There is also a version with a customised Jupyter notebook environment as: [`ouvocl/vce-pandas`](https://hub.docker.com/r/ouvocl/vce-pandas)

 The notebook is token protected.
 To login, use the token: `letmein`